 Raising Our Game – The Campaign for Universal Human Responsibilities

 Most members of the group that arose out of the Paris workshop felt a sense of urgency to spread the transformation we all experienced.
-A volunteer working group was formed to engage in a Campaign for Universal Human Responsibility to spread this conversation around the world.
+A Campaign for Universal Human Responsibility was formed to spread this conversation around the world.
 We are ensuring that the diversity of participation continues to grow and working to improve the draft in subsequent iterations to steadily increase its accessibility and influence.

-By this month, an expanded group of co-founders replicated workshops in Paris and Madrid by drafting a citizen’s guide to discussing universal human responsibilities.
-Fourteen translations of the version 0.2 Declaration have been completed in a wide diversity of languages.
-More are being added each month.
-A webpage and basic infrastructure are live at www.universalhumanresponsibili...
-A Frequently Asked Questions document is complete, and a manifesto is in near final form to show how universal human responsibilities can help transform global self-governance.
+To date, hundreds of citizens from twenty-six nations have participated in workshops, both physical and virtual, to define universal human responsibilities.
+Translations of the version 0.2 Declaration into fifteen languages have been completed by members of the Campaign.
+More nations and languages are being added each month.
+For more information and to get involved, please visit us at www.universalhumanresponsibilities.org A Frequently Asked Questions document is complete, and a manifesto is in near final form to show how universal human responsibilities can help transform global self-governance.